 At Codility, we make sure to remove bias in the tech interview process by requiring feedback immediately after the interview to remove any chance of memory bias.
 We also ensure that each interviewer’s feedback is kept private from other interviewers so that no one is biased before writing down submitting their own thoughts.
 Once feedback is submitted and you’ve had a chance to sync with the team, try to provide feedback over the phone in 1-2 days to keep the candidate engaged.

-But how do you actually give the feedback?
+But how do you actually give feedback?
 How do you actually have that conversation?

-The best approach, I’ve found, is to be professional yet empathetic.
-Get on the phone with your candidates and actually speak with them, even if you’re saying “no thanks”.
-All of the recruiters at Codility follow these steps to be clear, helpful, and kind to candidates, without opening us up to risk:
+The best approach is to be professional yet empathetic.
+Get on the phone with your candidates and speak with them, even if you’re saying “no thanks”.
+All the recruiters at Codility follow these steps to be clear, helpful, and kind to candidates, without opening us up to risk:

 1) Call the candidate and ask whether the time you’re calling is a good time to talk.